If a hole in the bodywork is not in a load-bearing area, such as a section of the

 Use scissors to cut out two pieces of the glass-fibre mat so that they overlap the edges of the hole by I in.
 (6 mm) all round.

-Mix the liquid resin, following the instructions given with the kit.
+resin, following the instructions given with the kit.

 Put a layer of glass-fibre mat in the hole from behind.
 Use an old paintbrush to dab the resin mixture on to the mat - both sides if possible - until the mat goes translucent.